h8d13/DOCKER-KASM-Review/README.md

 Step 3.
 Have fun!

+Can use ` ip a ` to get the machine's IP to access from another machine on the same network.

 This is both a fun way to share but also a seems like there is quite a bit of security, performance options.